 Bad Breath (Halitosis)

+When any tooth lacks the space to come through or simply develops in the wrong place of your jaw and becomes impacted, problems can arise.
+Primarily, these problems could cause damage to adjacent teeth and crowding.
 In certain cases, the tooth that cannot come through becomes inflamed under the gums and in the jawbone, causing a sac to develop around the root of the tooth that then fills with liquid.
 This can cause a cyst or an abscess if it becomes infected.
-If either of these situations goes untreated, serious damage to the underlying bone and surrounding teeth and tissues can result.
+If either of these situations goes untreated, it can result in serious damage to the underlying bone and surrounding teeth and tissues.

 The “Temporomandibular Joint,” more commonly referred to as the “jaw joint,” assists in the basic opening and closing movements of the jaw.
 Although conventional wisdom suggests that “popping” sounds in the jaw indicates a TMJ dysfunction, this is not always true.
 Many times, your jaw is functioning properly even if a “popping” sound is present when chewing or talking.